Ai Accountant

 Mapping GST Codes to Ledgers in Tally and Zoho

-Getting the GST code right is only half the battle, the payoff comes from automatic ledger mapping that respects your existing chart of accounts.
+Getting the GST code right is only half the battle.
+The payoff comes from automatic ledger mapping that respects your existing chart of accounts.

 • Tax ledger allocation: input or output tax ledgers by CGST, SGST, or IGST, aligned with inter or intra state supply, and asset capitalization versus revenue treatment.

-• Income and expense categorization: accurate ledger allocation across branches or warehouses, avoiding manual splits for multi location entities.
+• Income and expense categorization: accurate ledger entry allocation across branches or warehouses, avoiding manual splits for multi location entities.

 • Bi directional sync: approved entries flow to Tally or Zoho, and changes sync back to maintain one source of truth.